Hurstone/Expression2/Expression2 Radio/README.md

 /playlist <PLAYLIST NAME> Create a playlist with the current music list") /load <PLAYLIST NAME> Load a playlist with a specified name ")
 ```
-## Advanced mode

-### USE ONLY IF YOURE CONFORTABLE WITH PYTHON AND API

-The advanced mode is to download spotify playlist and put them into a dropbox
-Then with the "dropbox-mp3-scrapper" file you'll be able to extract the dropbox sharelink and put it into a file

 ## Contributing